 - Excellent drainage ideal for carefully-maintained gardens

-- Requires more attention and maintenance as the pots dry out quickly (Note: you can use larger pots to help slow dry-out.)
+- Requires more attention and maintenance as the pots dry out quickly.
+Note: you can use larger pots to help slow drying out.

 - Flimsy structure can make plant support challenging

 This post was originally published on March 13, 2018.
 It was most recently updated on June 29, 2020.